kevin-allen/unetTracker/README.md

 More information on getting going with your project can be found [here](https://github.com/kevin-allen/unetTracker/blob/main/documentation/tracking_project_example.md).

-If you have a computer with a GPU, you can run the notebook using a Jupyter server running on a local computer.
+If you have a computer with a GPU, you can run the Notebook using a Jupyter server running on a local computer.
 You can use the Notebooks of the `notebooks` directory.

 Under the hood, the project uses PyTorch as a deep learning framework.